Hitomezashi sashiko is a one stitch method of stitching. It is sometimes called hitome-sashi sashiko stitching or “one stitch” sashiko.

 Another way to mark the grid on your fabric is to use a piece of plastic canvas.
 Again, secure your fabric to a base so it doesn’t shift while you are marking.
 Below you’ll see I also secured the plastic canvas to the wool pressing mat with additional pins before marking my grid.

 Then, use your fabric marker to place a dot of ink in each hole.
 I love the precise and easy way this makes a grid on your fabric.
 It does take longer than using a ruler, but I do prefer it for stitching!
-Here is the marked piece of fabric.
+Here is a marked piece of dark fabric with the white pen.

-Grid stitching is common for many sashiko patterns.
+Grid stitching is common for many hitomezashi patterns.
 The most common grid stitched pattern is the Jujizashi “10” cross stitch.

-Another common stitch is this flower stitch that you stitch horizontally, vertically and diagonally.
+Another common stitch is this flower stitch that you stitch horizontal, vertical, and diagonal lines.

 And, there are more complex patterns, such as the persimmon flower stitch, also known as Kakinohanazashi.